-A short, moderately steep gravel trail takes you to a wooden rail overlooking the grand finale of Section III of the National Wild & Scenic Chattooga River.
+A short, moderately steep gravel trail takes you to a wooden rail overlooking Bull Sluice, the grand finale of Section III of the National Wild & Scenic Chattooga River.

-It won't take a novice hiker more than 15 minutes to get to the overlook for this 100-foot cascade.
+It won't take a novice hiker more than 15 minutes to get to the overlook for the 100-foot Issaqueena Falls.
 The parking lot for the falls also offers access to Stumphouse Tunnel, an incomplete tunnel for the Blue Ridge Railroad.

-The centerpiece of Falls Park in Greenville, these cascades drop 28 feet into a rocky riverbed.
+The centerpiece of Falls Park in Greenville, Reedy River Falls drops 28 feet into a rocky riverbed.
 You can get an aerial view from the Liberty Bridge, a one-of-a-kind cantilevered footbridge that's as much an attraction as the falls themselves.

-It's an easy one-mile hike to this waterfall extravaganza featuring two falls thundering over massive slabs of granite.
+It's an easy 1-mile hike to Twin Falls, a waterfall extravaganza featuring two falls thundering over massive slabs of granite.

-Conveniently located adjacent to the main parking area at Chau Ram County Park, the 30-foot waterfall drops over large boulders where the Chauga River and Ramsey Creek meet.
+Conveniently located adjacent to the main parking area at Chau Ram County Park, the 30-foot Chau Ram Falls drops over large boulders where the Chauga River and Ramsey Creek meet.